natalieagus/50002/docs/Hardware/h_instructionset.md

 ### [The Memory Unit ](https://www.youtube.com/watch?v=h1KGzAbJH4Q&t=2245s)
 The CPU is able to *read* **and** *write* bits of data to and from a memory unit connected to it -- an expandable **storage device** (we know it as RAM in practice).
 As the name suggests, this device does **NOT** execute or compute anything, it simply **retains** (store) information.

-The "*data*" that is stored in this expandable resource pool  is not just simply **data**, i.e: images, videos, documents, <span style="color:red; font-weight: bold;">addresses</span> etc,  but **also instructions** that make up a *program*.
+The "*data*" that is stored in this expandable resource pool  is not just simply **data**, i.e: images, videos, documents, <span style="color:red; font-weight: bold;">addresses</span> etc,  and **also instructions** that make up a *program*.
 This is where your instruction resides when it is *about* to be **executed** by the CPU.
 To the eyes of the Memory Unit, they're all just **data**.

 The bigger the size of your memory unit, the more data you can store within it.
 We usually know this as RAM commercially, and we will have them in the size of 8GB, 16GB, or 32GB in modern computers (at least in 2022 when this document was written).

 #### [Memory Addressing Convention](https://www.youtube.com/watch?v=h1KGzAbJH4Q&t=2515s)
 Since the memory unit can **store** a huge amount of data (in Gigabytes), the CPU must be able to *read* just a particular $$N$$ bits of relevant data from the memory unit.
 It is able to do this by giving an **address** as an input to the memory unit.
 The memory unit **receives this address** and output the data stored at the given address.

-To *write* onto the memory unit, the CPU must provide **two inputs** to the Memory Unit: the **address** where this $$N$$ bits of data should be stored, and the data itself.
+To *write* onto or *read* from the memory unit, the CPU must provide **two inputs** to the Memory Unit:
+1. **Address**: the **address** where this $$N$$ bits of data should be stored or loateded from
+2. **Content**: the data itself.

-We will learn more about the anatomy of the memory unit later on, but for now we can think of it as a device that can store a huge amount of data, separated into addressable segments that can hold $$N$$ bit of data each, as shown in the figure below.
-It generally receives three kinds of input, 1-bit WE signal (write enable), address, and data input (bit size varies, depending on how much data can the memory holds).
+We will learn more about detailed anatomy of the memory unit later on, but for now we can think of it as a device that can store a huge amount of data, separated into <span class="orange-bold">addressable segments</span> that can hold $$N$$ bit of data each, as shown in the figure below. <span class="orange-bold">The value of $$N$$ is typically 8 bits (1 byte) unless otherwise stated</span>.

-{: .new-title}
+The entire device generally receives three kinds of input, 1-bit WE signal (write enable), address, and data input (bit size varies, depending on how much data can the memory holds).
+The figure below illustrate a <span class="orange-bold">byte addressable</span> memory unit where $$N$$ is 8 bits.

-> Think!
+<img src="https://dropbox.com/s/42f2xrubviwc5oj/ramaddr.png?raw=1"  class="center_seventy" >

+{: .note-title}
+> Memory unit (RAM) is a storage "facility"
 >
 > Think of a memory unit as similar to a storage facility that has a large amount of storage units.
 Each unit has the same volume, and it can store a bunch of objects in it.
 People usually can rent these units to place their belongings.
 >
 >If we rent such unit, we are typically given an *address* -- some kind of index to identify the unit that is ours.
 The $$N$$-bit data is the "object" that we put in a storage unit (addressable segment), and the *memory address* is the identifier of the storage unit location where the data is held.

-<img src="https://dropbox.com/s/42f2xrubviwc5oj/ramaddr.png?raw=1"  class="center_seventy" >

-{: .important-title}
-> Important
->
-> Below are the list of  **conventions** that explain why we illustrate the memory unit as above.
->
-> 1. We illustrate the memory unit to have four segments per row. *This is only for illustration purposes,* so that we can read them on paper more easily.
-In practice, it doesn't matter how you physically arrange the segments.
-> 2. Each segment can contain exactly 8 bits of data (1 byte) -- this is done **by convention**.
-> 1. Each segment of 8 bits (1 byte) is addressable.
-Therefore we say that by **convention**, data in the memory unit is **byte addressable.**
-> 2. In each *row* (series of 4 segments), lower addresses are written on the right, and higher addresses on the left (hence address 0 is given for the most upper right segment and so on).
-> 3. Each *row* contains $$4\times8$$ bits in total $$=32$$ bits.
-> 4. A memory unit typically receives $$N$$ bits of data input.
-Similarly, it typically outputs $$N$$ bits of data at a time, where $$N=32$$ or $$N=64$$. **In this course, we will learn a 32-bit toy architecture (called the $$\beta$$) and therefore we will always $$N=32$$.** Therefore we will illustrate the memory unit to always have four 8-bit segments per row in this course -- because it receives input or produce output in chunks of 32-bit data at time.
-Modern computers in the 21st century typically adopt the $$64$$ bit architecture (so we have *64-bit words* for these architecture) .
-> 7. The number of bits that can be received in ADDR input port is either **fixed** **(also 32 bits for this course)** or **depends on how many bits** are needed to address all the segments in the memory unit.
-For example, if we have a memory unit of size $$128$$ KB = $$128 \times 1024 = 131072$$ bytes, we need **at least** $$\log_2(131072) = 17$$ address bits.
-It is alright to receive more address bits.
+#### Capacity

 {: .new-title}
 > Think!
 >
 > What is the **maximum** amount of bits that a memory unit can store with $$32$$ address bits?

 In the figure above, each *row* contains $$4\times8$$ bits in total $$=32$$ bits.
-We call a block of `32` bits as a **word.** Since the memory unit is byte addressable, a 32-bit word has *four* addresses. **By convention, we select the smallest of the four addresses to be the overall address of the word**.
+We call a block of `32` bits as a **word** because we will be learning about 32-bit CPU architecture.
+Since the memory unit is commonly byte addressable, a 32-bit word has *four* addresses. **By convention, we select the smallest of the four addresses to be the overall address of the word**.
-* So for example in the figure above, the first *word* (in the first row), has address `0x0000`.
+* The first *word* (in the first row), has address `0x0000`.
 * The subsequent *word* in the second row has address `0x0004`, and so on.
 * **Each subsequent word has their addresses increased by 4**.

 {: .note}
-The definition of a *word* actually may depend on the ISA.
-The computer model that we learn for this course is a 32-bit architecture, **therefore we define 1 `WORD` to be 32 bits.**
+The size of a *WORD* actually may depend on the ISA.
+The computer model that we learn for this course is a 32-bit architecture, **therefore we define 1 WORD to be 32 bits.

 ### [Programmability of a Von Neumann Machine](https://www.youtube.com/watch?v=h1KGzAbJH4Q&t=2881s)